 Another word for domain extension is top-level domain (TLD).
 It’s the last part of an internet domain name, stated after the last dot.
 For example, Google.com and PixelPrivacy.com both belong to the “.com” top-level domain.

 So, sites that contain a domain extension like .com, .org, .net, .biz, .info, etc. can be found on the surface web.
 In addition, the content on the pages don’t need any special or custom configuration to access.

-So, that means that the number of pages increased by over 100 trillion in just over 3 years.
+So, that means that the number of pages increased by over 100 trillion in just over three years.
 Hypothetically speaking, Google may be aware of well over 200 trillion individual pages (these are obviously NOT all indexed in the search engine).